Pope Pius XII and China: Republic of China

-Within a year of his election, Pope Pius XII made a dramatic change in policy.
+Within a year of his election, Pope Pius XII made a dramatic change in policy on the Chinese Rites issue.
 At his request, the Sacred Congregation of the Propagation of Faith issued new instruction on December 8, 1939, by which Chinese customs were no longer considered "superstitious" but an honourable way of esteeming one's relatives and therefore permitted to Catholic Christians.
 The Papal decree changed the ecclesiastical situation in China.
-The Nationalist Government of China established diplomatic relations with the Vatican in June 1942, with the first Minister presenting his credentials in January 1943.
-As the Church began to flourish, Pius established a local ecclesiastical hierarchy; he received Archbishop Thomas Tien Ken-sin SVD into the Sacred College of Cardinals and later elevated him to the See of Peking.